jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_unix_partialsupport.md

     * Log Shipping Secondaries
     * Mirroring
 * Configure \| Custom Counters - Custom Counters are not supported for SQL Server connections hosted on Linux.
-* Configure \| Error Log Entries - SQL Agent Error Logs are not supported for SQL Server connections hosted on Linux.
 * Configure \| Monitored Files -  Tracking the growth of files (usually log files) is not supported for the Unix/Linux Connection Type.